azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 in your org has developed.
 Let us do this for the Storage.json file.
 Specifically, we will:
 1. Turn off the evaluation of `Azure_Storage_Audit_Issue_Alert_AuthN_Req` altogether.
 2. Modify severity of `Azure_Storage_AuthN_Dont_Allow_Anonymous` to `Critical` for our org (it is `High` by default).
-3. Change the recommendation people in our org will follow if they need to address an issue with the `Azure_Storage_DP_Encrypt_In_Transit` control.
+3. Change the recommendation for people in our org to follow if they need to address an issue with the `Azure_Storage_DP_Encrypt_In_Transit` control.
-4. Disable attestation of `Azure_Storage_DP_Restrict_CORS_Access` by adding 'ValidAttestationStates' object.
+4. Disable capability to attest the control `Azure_Storage_DP_Restrict_CORS_Access` by adding 'ValidAttestationStates' object.

 ###### Steps:

  i) Copy the Storage.json from the AzSK installation to your org-policy folder

- ii) Remove everything except the ControlID, the Id and the specific property we want to modify as discussed above.
+ ii) Remove everything except the ControlID, the Id and specific property we want to modify as mentioned above.

  iii) Make changes to the properties of the respective controls so that the final JSON looks like the below.